Posted on

-inally built in 1847 as a railway engine shed, it was repurposed in the 1960s into a performing arts centre, becoming a symbol of counterculture.
+Initially built in 1847 as a railway engine shed, London's Roundhouse it was repurposed in the 1960s into a performing arts centre, becoming a symbol of counterculture.
 It has hosted legendary acts such as The Rolling Stones, Jimi Hendrix, and Pink Floyd, contributing to its iconic status in the music world.
 In addition to music, the Roundhouse has been a platform for groundbreaking theatre, including Peter Brook's innovative productions.

-More recently, it has embraced contemporary performances, featuring artists like David Byrne and Imogen Heap, and staging acclaimed plays including The Hairy Ape starring Bertie Carvel
+More recently, it has embraced contemporary performances, featuring artists like David Byrne and Imogen Heap, and staging acclaimed plays including The Hairy Ape starring Bertie Carvel.

 What are the best seats at the Roundhouse?